businesspolicy/businesspolicy.github.io/_activities/strategy-intro/analyze-strategy.md

         *   Strategic Management Approaches: Internal and external fit, five forces, blue ocean strategy, resource-based view and emergent strategy,
         *   Dynamic Consistency: Holdup, Imitation and substitution

 3.  **Presentation:** Prepare a short presentation summarizing your analysis and key takeaways.
 Share your insights with the class.
+(Slides are not expected or required.
+Just organized talking points to convey your insights would suffice.)

 **Self-assessment:**